 "It was a little bit of a challenge figuring out how to plan my work, personal time and school work," he said.

 Lemieux said he forced himself to break his weekly work into manageable chunks in order to meet assignment deadlines.

 "Every instructor had a vast array of knowledge; they got back to you within 24-48 hours on a question that you might have," he said.
 "The instructors know that life happens and were able to work with you if an incident came up."

-For those not currently working in law enforcement and those seeking a new career path in the field, there's plenty of opportunity.
-Published data from the FBI's Uniform Crime Reporting division shows there were nearly 1 million full-time law enforcement employees in 2016.
-And the U.S. Bureau of Labor Statistics reports nearly 3.4 million total jobs in protective service occupations and a 7% job growth rate among police officers and detectives between 2016 and 2026.
+Published data from the FBI's Uniform Crime Reporting division shows there were nearly 1 million full-time law enforcement employees in 2017.
+And the U.S. Bureau of Labor Statistics (BLS) reports nearly 3.4 million total jobs in protective service occupations and a 7% job growth rate among police officers and detectives through 2026.

 Those who aren't already employed or who are considering the next step for their careers can use their criminal justice degrees to gain entree into a number of fields including, according to Criminal Justice Degree Schools, the following:

 Jobs in criminal justice may also be geared towards academic research into criminal intent, organized crime, terrorist activities or individual psychological indicators.